Gilbert Levine: Concerts for Pope John Paul II and pontifical knighthood

 In 1988, while working in Kraków, Levine met Pope John Paul II, at the latter's invitation.
 The Pope subsequently asked Levine to conduct the concert commemorating the 10th anniversary of his Pontificate.
-This concert was originally broadcast by RAI, Italian television, and throughout Europe via Eurovision.
-It was subsequently broadcast and re-broadcast on Public Television in the U.S. over the next 17 years.

 In 1993, Levine conducted for the Pope at World Youth Day in Denver.
 That program included the first performances of works by Bernstein, Barber, and Copland at any Papal event, and was televised worldwide.

-In 1994, Levine (whose mother-in-law was an Auschwitz survivor) conducted the Royal Philharmonic Orchestra in the historic "Papal Concert to Commemorate the Shoah (Holocaust)," which marked the first official Vatican commemoration of the Nazi genocide of World War II.
-Featured guest artists were Lynn Harrell and Richard Dreyfuss, who narrated an excerpt from Leonard Bernstein's Third Symphony (Kaddish).
+In 1994, Levine (whose mother-in-law was an Auschwitz survivor) conducted the Royal Philharmonic Orchestra and Coro della Filharmonia Romana in the historic "Papal Concert to Commemorate the Shoah (Holocaust)" marked the first official Vatican commemoration of the Nazi genocide of the Jews in World War II.
+Featured guest artists were Lynn Harrell, cello, and Richard Dreyfuss, narrator.
+The concert was televised worldwide.

 In 1998, Levine led members of the Los Angeles Philharmonic and, with the special permission of Pope John Paul II, the ancient Capella Giulia Choir of St. Peter's Basilica, in concerts to commemorate the 200th Anniversary of the founding of Mission San Luis Rey in California.
 These concerts constituted the first visit of this 500-year-old choir to the Western Hemisphere, and were broadcast on NPR's "Performance Today".

-Other Papal concerts at the Vatican directed by Levine included the first of two concerts celebrating the Catholic Church's Grand Jubilee in 2000 with the Philharmonia Orchestra and the Philharmonia Chorus performing parts one and two of Haydn's The Creation Levine conducted a 2003 televised musical celebration of the 25th anniversary of Pope John Paul II's pontificate with the London Philharmonic Orchestra in Saint Peter's Basilica, a concert which aired on American Broadcasting Company (ABC).
+Other Papal concerts at the Vatican directed by Levine included the first of two concerts celebrating the Catholic Church's Grand Jubilee in 2000 with the Philharmonia Orchestra and the Philharmonia Chorus performing parts one and two of Haydn's The Creation In 2003, Levine conducted a televised musical celebration of the 25th anniversary of Pope John Paul II's pontificate with the London Philharmonic Orchestra in Saint Peter's Basilica, a concert which aired on American Broadcasting Company (ABC).